jacksonw4881/github-tutorial/README.md

 **Pull Requests:** If you'd changed a file on your forked repository and want those changes to be on the original repository you forked, do pull requests.
 However, pull requests can be denied if the owner of the original repository doesn't want your changes to be on their repository.

-**Approved pull request:** Your changes go towards the original repository.
+**Approved pull request:** Your changes will go towards the original repository.

 **Denied pull request:** Nothing happens to the original repository.